Devin Durrant: Early life and college

-Professional career
+Professional basketball career

 In 1984, Durrant was named District 7 Player of the Year and a consensus All-American.
 That same year he was selected as a GTE/CoSida Academic All-American for the second time and awarded an NCAA postgraduate scholarship.
 Durrant was chosen by the Indiana Pacers as the 25th pick in the NBA draft.
 He played a season with the Pacers and part of a second season with the Phoenix Suns.
 He also played professionally in Spain (in the teams Santa Coloma and Guadalajara) and France.

 After leaving professional basketball in 1988, Durrant worked as a marketing director with WordPerfect Corporation.
 He subsequently owned his own real estate investment firm.
 In 2009, he earned an MBA from the University of Utah.

 In 2016, Durrant was inducted into the Utah Sports Hall of Fame.
 He remains No. 5 on BYU's career scoring list with 2,285 points.

-Church service
+LDS Church service

 Durrant is a member of the LDS Church and has served in a variety of positions, including bishop, counselor in a stake presidency, high councilor, and stake mission president.
 As a young man, Durrant served as a full-time missionary in the church's Spain Madrid Mission.
 From 2011 to 2014, he served as president of the church's Texas Dallas Mission.

 At the church's April 2014 General Conference, while still serving as a mission president in Texas, Durrant was accepted by the membership as second counselor to Tad R. Callister in the church's Sunday School General Presidency.
 Durrant completed his service in Texas and officially began the Sunday School assignment in July 2014.
 In May 2015, the LDS Church announced that John S. Tanner, who was serving as the first counselor in the Sunday School General Presidency, had been appointed as the next president of Brigham Young University-Hawaii.
 As a result, in June 2015 Durrant was called as first counselor, with Brian K. Ashton succeeding Durrant as second counselor.

 Durrant has spoken three times in the church's general conference.
 The first was in April 1984, just after completing his playing career at BYU, where he spoke on the topic of missionary work.
-He spoke again in the October 2015 General Conference, while serving in the Sunday School General Presidency.
-In his speech he encouraged listeners to "ponderize" (a portmanteau of "ponder" and "memorize") passages from LDS scripture.
-The day after his sermon it was discovered that Durrant's son had launched the website ponderize.us selling "ponderize" merchandise.
-After a backlash on social media the website was taken down and Durrant issued an apology.
+He spoke again in the October 2015 General Conference, while serving in the Sunday School General Presidency, in a talk where he encouraged listeners to "ponderize" (a portmanteau of "ponder" and "memorize") passages from scripture.
+The message received media attention following the discovery of his son's website that sold shirts encouraging people to share the verses of scripture that they were ponderizing; Durrant subsequently issued an apology regarding the site as the media attention changed the intended focus of ponderizing weekly to "always remember Him”.
 He spoke again in April 2018 about teaching families in the homes in a Christ-like manner.